 Encouraging Indigenous voices and issues in the media

-The CJF-CBC Indigenous Journalism Fellowships are offered to two Indigenous journalists with one to ten years of experience.
-The award aims to foster better comprehension of Indigenous issues in Canada's major media and community outlets.
+The CJF-CBC Indigenous Journalism Fellowships are offered to two Indigenous journalists with one to ten years of experience to explore an issue of interest, while being hosted for one month at the CBC News Indigenous Unit in Winnipeg.
+The award aims to foster better comprehension of Indigenous issues in Canada’s major media and community outlets.

 Successful applicants will:

-• Spend one month (June, September or October, 2017) with CBC News at its Indigenous centre in Winnipeg (www.cbc.ca/news/indigenous).
+• Spend one month (June, September or October, 2023) with the CBC News Indigenous Unit in Winnipeg.
+This may be offered as a remote experience. (www.cbc.ca/news/indigenous).